The System Design Courses

 How to handle a large number of contestants submitting solutions at the same time?

-Message Queue: Use a message queue to decouple the submission process from the execution process.
+1. Message Queue: Use a message queue to decouple the submission process from the execution process.
 This allows us to buffer submissions during peak times and process them as resources become available.
+We already have this from our earlier design.

 This two-phase approach: